akshay326/GSOC-Prep/AndroidCMake/README.md

 ```
 ### Few errors
 + Initially while building I got some api-level.h related error.
 There was some regex expression error(I guess the NDK files have changed since old revisions)
++ On the [official developer pagge](https://developer.android.com/ndk/guides/cpp-support.html), it clearly mentioned that LLVM's libc++ or c++_static/shared should be prefered as a runtime.
+This will be the only STL supported in future for NDK.